I'm all for a good ol' fashioned showdown. But when it comes to the cash ISA vs stocks and shares ISA duel, it shouldn't be a fight.

 The 2023/24 tax year starts on 6 April 2023 and ends on 5 April 2024.
 This tax year has a £20,000 ISA contribution limit.
 While the current year’s allowance for ISAs is no different from the previous tax year’s ISA allowance, the overall tax environment is changing next year in a big way.

-The tax rules in the UK are about to look quite different.
+The tax rules in the UK have started to look quite different.

-Here in the UK, the annual allowances for dividend income and outright investment growth (capital gains) are falling from April 2023 onwards.
-With both allowance limits being chopped in half, and then again in 2024, it means a lot of investors will pay tax on their investments for the first time.
+Here in the UK, the annual allowances for dividend income and outright investment growth (capital gains) fell from April 2023 onwards.
+With both allowance limits being chopped in half, and then again in 2024, it means a lot of investors are paying tax on their investments for the first time.

 If you haven’t thought about investing tax efficiently, then, it might be wise to at least work out if a tax-efficient account like a stocks and shares ISA or self-invested personal pension (SIPP) could help now more than ever.